← Back to the course

 11. Assemble the Server / app (Server{pool, gemini, model} in Go; app.state in Python) + Retrieve helper. (backend)

-13. Ingest the sample doc and ask your first questionmake seed then the exact curl -N /ask with expected output.
+13. Ingest the sample doc and ask your first questionmake seed (make-less fallback: Go go run ./cmd/ingest samples/refund-policy.txt — the §3.1 ingest CLI takes the file as its argument; Python python -m app.ingest with no argument — §3.2: it reads env and loads samples/refund-policy.txt itself) then the exact curl -N /ask with expected output.
 The happy path reaches a visible terminal result here, before any UI. (common)

 15. Re-ingest idempotently (content hash + cascade replace). (common)